10 Swedish innovations

 1. Adjustable wrench

 A staple in many toolboxes, the adjustable wrench or spanner, also popularly called ‘Monkey wrench‘ or ‘English key’, often comes in very handy during do-it-yourself (DIY) projects.
-While the first iteration of this spanner was originally invented in 1842 by British engineer Richard Clyburn, today’s adjustable wrench, the ‘Swedish Key’, is attributed to Johan Petter Johansson, a Swedish inventor who improved upon Clyburn’s original concept and patented it in 1891.
+While one of the first iterations of this spanner was patented by British Joseph Stubs in 1840, today’s adjustable wrench, the ‘Swedish Key’, is attributed to Johan Petter Johansson.
+He was a Swedish inventor who improved upon Stubs' original concept and patented it in 1891.

 4. The Karma app